PrestaShop/docs/src/content/1.7/development/database/db.md

 <?php
 $request = "INSERT INTO `' . _DB_PREFIX_ . 'some_table` (`id_table`) VALUES (10)";

-/** @var array|false */
+/** @var bool $result */
 $db->execute($request);
 ```

-Return an array if the request was properly executed, false otherwise.
+Return true if the request was properly executed, false otherwise.

 ### Insert a row in the database